Other organisations that take complaints

 - breaches of the Customer Service Guarantee and industry Codes of Practice.

 Advertisements for therapeutic goods in Australia are subject to the requirements of the Therapeutic Goods Act and Regulations, the Trade Practices Act and other relevant laws.
 Advertisements directed to consumers must also comply with the Therapeutic Goods Advertising Code.
-For further information, go to the Therapeutic Goods Administration.
+Complaints should be directed to the Therapeutic Goods Administration.